kcskou/retailmenot-challenge/README.md

 Please refer to the attached source code for a more detailed explanation of how I solved these problems.

 NB: In my calculations, I have excluded the single click out entry at 23:59:59 because we don't have data for the full minute of 23:59.

+Direct link to the solution page on MindSumo: https://www.mindsumo.com/solutions/48468